danmarg/pygfilter/README.md

 # Language Reference

-The GFilter eDSL consists of rules comprised of one or more conditions and a single action, joined with the `>=` operator.
+The GFilter eDSL consists of rules comprised of one or more conditions and one or more actions, joined with the `>=` operator.
 For example:
 ```
 From('spammer@spamdomain.com') >= SkipInbox()
 ```